gaddes/workos-frontend/README.md

 - TableFooter could be extended with a "slot" for other components e.g. total row count.
 - All button text in Figma appears bold - make common Button component to enforce this.
 - Add toast messages for API success/error states
+- Add number of users to Roles table (adjacent to role name)